 This is the most common scenario — the cat seems fine in every other way but is refusing food.
 Most likely causes: food preference change, mild stress, or the food is too cold.
 Give it 12–24 hours with home strategies before calling the vet.
 If it extends beyond 24 hours — call regardless of how normal they seem.

 Refusing both food and water together is more urgent than food alone.
-Dehydration sets in fast in cats.
-A cat that won’t eat or drink for more than 12–24 hours needs same-day veterinary attention.
+Dehydration sets in fast in cats, and a cat that is not eating or drinking and very weak needs same-day veterinary attention.
 Check gums — pale, dry, or tacky gums indicate dehydration.
 Do not wait overnight on this combination.

 No eating, no drinking, and excessive sleeping or hiding — this combination is a medical red flag.
 It suggests something systemic is going on — not a picky mood.
 Call the vet immediately.
 If it is after hours, an emergency animal clinic is worth the trip.